 Explore the stunning Muslim quarter, visit the Great Mosque, discover the many lively street stalls and try some delicious dumplings.
 Hire a bike or just walk along the city walls, and be sure to check out the views from the top of the Bell and Drum towers.
 See the Temple of the Eight Immortals, and visit the Little Wild Goose Pagoda.
 Soak up the start of this gorgeous Silk Road experience!

 You can also discover the nearby countryside and see one of the most incredible scenes in the world: the breathtaking Terracotta Warriors.
-This is, of course, one of the main things Xian is famous for and something you can’t miss while in the area.
+This is, of course, one of the main things China is famous for and something you can’t miss while in the area.

 Where to stay in Xian: We stayed in the Sheraton Xian for 3 nights, where we booked an executive room (which gives you free food and drink (including happy hour!) in the executive lounge.
 The hotel was in a great location and it was great value for money.
 Other hotels that you may wish to consider include the Grand Park Xi’an to the Sofitel Legend People’s Grand Hotel Xi’an.